MicrosoftDocs/quantum-docs/articles/provider-honeywell-migration-guide.md

 uid: microsoft.quantum.providers.honeywell.migration
 ---

-# Honeywell to Quantinuum Migration Guide
+# Honeywell to Quantinuum migration guide

 The Honeywell provider has been replaced by the Quantinuum provider in Azure Quantum.
 This guide is for users who previously used the Honeywell provider and need to migrate to the Quantinuum provider.